Key Dates

 Curtin University

-Approaches to the accessibility of subscription versus free to access Australian video on demand platforms will be evaluated with research gathering new insights from consumers with disabilities.
+Approaches to the accessibility of subscription versus free to access Australian video on demand platforms have been evaluated with research gathering new insights from consumers with disabilities.

 Charles Sturt University